thinkMovies

 Yes, I know, it's an adaptation.
 OK, I'll chill.
 I'll just take away the rare performances that make the two protagonists look and feel like you are watching Penelope and Odysseas rather than Juliette Binoche and Ralph Fiennes.

-(OK, the ending of the last line was mine not in the original ending)
+(OK, the ending of the last line was mine, not in the original song)

 There are three stars that hold this movie together: The incomparable Juliette Binoche.
 The unparalleled Ralph Fiennes.
 And Homer's immortal story even if we only get to watch the end of that story, at the end of Odysseas' ten-year Odyssey.